junaidanjumuom/paper/paper.md

 # Title
-Corrosion is a way to protect structure
+simulations of Corrosio protectionn is a way to protect structure
 # Author
 Muhammad Junaid
 #introduction